ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 ~~~~~~~~
 Examples come in two formats:

-- Basic code snippets demonstrating functionality
+- Basic code snippets demonstrating the feature
 - Full-fledged standalone examples that are meant to be run as downloadable scripts

 Place basic code snippets in the ``doc/source/`` directory.
 Place full-fledged standalone examples in the ``examples/`` directory
 at the root of the repository.
 All of these examples, which should be compliant
 with :ref:`PEP 8`, are compiled dynamically during the build process.
 Always ensure
-that your examples run properly locally because they will be verified through
+that your examples run properly locally because they are verified through
 the CI performed via GitHub Actions.

 Adding a new standalone example consists of placing it in an applicable